Autoresponder and Email Series

 Drawback: subscribers waiting for step 3 will receive the message associated with step 3, which was the old message for step 2.
 So they’ll receive once again the latest message.

-So be sure to not change the order of messages once the series is started or do it but be aware of the possible back side effects.
+So be sure not to change the order of messages once the series is started, or if you do, be aware of the possible side effects.

-If you need to make important changes to a series, consider creating a new one attached to a new list.
+If you need to make important changes to a series, consider creating a new one.

 Subscribers who completed the series

-When a subscriber completes the series, adding new messages to that series does not affect the subscriber status and it won’t receive the new messages.
-This is reasonable since the subscriber could have completed the series months ago and receiving a new message out of sequence is something unexpected.
+When a subscriber completes the series, adding new messages to that series does not affect the subscriber’s status, and the subscriber won’t receive the new messages.
+This is reasonable since the subscriber could have completed the series months ago, and receiving a new message out of sequence is something unexpected.

 Of course, subscribers still in the series will receive the newly added messages.

-Anyway, you have the option to start the series again for a single subscriber or even for all subscribers which already completed it.
+Anyway, you have the option to start the series again for a single subscriber or even for all subscribers which already completed it with a specific button on the maintenance page.

 Autoresponders are really powerful automation tools, but they need to be planned with care.
-Do not activate an autoresponder with the idea to complete all steps later.
+Do not activate an autoresponder with the idea of completing all steps later.
 Be sure to have it finished before starting.
-Usually, the changes made to a series of messages, are about the content, the subject, and the ways you engage the customer.
-Even the delay can be modified, just take care of the notes above about the already engaged subscribers.
+Usually, the changes made to a series of messages are about the content, the subject, and the ways you engage the customer.
+Even the delay can be modified; just take care of the notes above about the already engaged subscribers.

-When a series reaches the end for a subscriber, you can set in which list you want it to be added.
+When a series reaches the end for a subscriber, you can set in which list you want it to be added or removed from its profile.
 That could be useful for re-targeting or to start another automation (with Autoresponder or Automated).

 Messages editing